 ATTENTION: Please note, children shorter than 100 cm are not advised to participate on Zodiac boats.
 If you book a child 0-5 years old – they are not allowed to go on the boat.
 (In that case at least one parent has to book for the winter price without the boat ride).

 WINTER VERSION of the Glacier Lagoon tour

 We do reserve the right to alter the tour as needed if road or weather conditions are unfavorable.
-The boats do not operate during winter.
+The boats do not operate during the winter.
 Fjaðrargljúfur may not be accessible in winter conditions (depends on the amount of snow and road conditions).
 But other extra stops will be made.
-Due to fewer daylight hours in November to February, much of the driving to and from the sights will be in darkness, but the main sight of this tour – Jökulsárlón glacier lagoon will be visited during daylight.
+Due to fewer daylight hours from November to February, much of the driving to and from the sights will be in darkness, but the main sight of this tour – Jökulsárlón glacier lagoon will be visited during daylight hours.